Spring 2026 Courses begin the week of March 9, 2026

 When?
 Class dates and times coming soon!

-Who should apply?
 This course is for leaders, helpers, and teams who want to:

 - Cultivate Intentional Leadership rooted in compassion and coherence.